whitedevil-21/WIFI-BRUTEFORCE/README.md

-# Batch Wi-Fi Brute Forcer - By TechnicalUserX
+# Batch Wi-Fi BruteForce - By whitedevil-21(Amit Devi)
 An active attack tool against Wi-Fi networks with internal CMD commands.

 This program is created to be a proof of concept that it is possible